Set up PostfixAdmin on Ubuntu 26.04

 Since we are configuring a mail server with virtual users we need one system user which will be the owner of all mailboxes and will be used by the virtual users to access their email messages on the server.

-The following command will create a new group and user named vmail and set the user’s home directory to /var/mail/vmail:
+The following commands will create a new group and user named vmail, set the user’s home directory to /var/mail/vmail, and grant the web server read access so PostfixAdmin can create per-mailbox subfolders during user creation:

 All virtual mailboxes will be stored in the /var/mail/vmail directory.